abhihm19/Email-notification/README.md

 ## License:

-This project is a open source project.
+This project is an open source project.